nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

-Deletes the specified contact from the address book.
+Deletes the specified contact from the contact list.

 * Deletes the contact at the specified `INDEX`.
 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​ and must be not exceed the total number of contacts currently listed.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd contact in the address book.
+* `list` followed by `delete 2` deletes the 2nd contact in the contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st contact in the results of the `find` command.

 **Warning**: If you want to remove a contact from a wedding, use the unassign command instead of the delete command.